PranayJuneja/Trello-MCP-Poke-Integration/DevDiary.md

-# A Developer's Diary: Building and Debugging a Trello MCP Server
+# A Developer's Diary: Building Trello Integration for Poke AI

 Hello there!
-If you're reading this, you're probably interested in how AI assistants like Claude can interact with real-world tools like Trello.
-This document is a deep-dive into our journey of building a Trello MCP server, hitting roadblocks, and ultimately getting it to work seamlessly with Cursor.
+If you're reading this, you're probably interested in how we taught **Poke AI** to interact with real-world tools like Trello.
+This document is a deep-dive into our journey of building a Trello MCP server, hitting roadblocks, and ultimately empowering Poke AI to manage your projects seamlessly.
 We'll cover the what, the why, and every "aha!" moment we had along the way.

 ## Part 1: What in the World is an MCP Server?

-Imagine an AI assistant is a brilliant, multilingual chef.
+Imagine **Poke AI** is a brilliant, multilingual chef.
 This chef can cook anything, but they need ingredients and tools.
 Now, imagine every kitchen tool (Trello, GitHub, Slack) speaks a different, obscure language.
 The chef would spend all their time learning languages instead of cooking.

 **MCP (Model Context Protocol)** solves this.
-It's a standardized protocol (currently used by Claude and compatible clients) that provides a common set of instructions for AI assistants to interact with external tools.
-Think of it as JSON-RPC 2.0 with conventions for schemas, prompts, and tool definitions.
+It's a standardized protocol that provides a common set of instructions for AI assistants like Poke AI to interact with external tools.
+Think of it as JSON-RPC 2.0 with conventions for schemas, tools, and resources.
 An **MCP Server** is the specialized kitchen assistant who understands this protocol *and* knows how to operate a specific tool, like the Trello espresso machine.

-- **The AI says (in MCP):** "Hey, create a card named 'Buy milk'."
+- **Poke AI says (in MCP):** "Hey, create a card named 'Buy milk'."
 - **The MCP Server hears this, translates it, and tells Trello:** "Use your API to create a new card with the title 'Buy milk' in the 'Groceries' list."

-Our Trello MCP server is that specialized assistant, bridging the gap between the AI and Trello's powerful project management features.
+Our Trello MCP server is that specialized assistant, bridging the gap between Poke AI and Trello's powerful project management features.

 ### How Do They Talk?
 The "Transports"

 The AI and the MCP server need a way to communicate.
 This communication channel is called a "transport."
 We built our server to support two main types:

 1.  **`stdio` (Standard Input/Output):** Think of this as a direct, private phone line.
 The MCP client and server are running on the same computer and talk to each other through text streams (`stdin` for listening, `stdout` for talking).
-It's incredibly fast and secure, perfect when the MCP client and server run on the same machine (like in Cursor's setup), even if the AI model itself runs remotely. **This is the transport that gave us the most trouble, and we'll dive deep into why.**
+It's incredibly fast and secure, perfect when the MCP client and server run on the same machine (like in Poke AI's setup), even if the AI model itself runs remotely. **This is the transport that gave us the most trouble, and we'll dive deep into why.**

 2.  **HTTP/SSE (Server-Sent Events):** This is more like a private web radio broadcast.
 The MCP server runs as a web server (like a website on `http://localhost:8787`), and the AI "tunes in" to a specific URL (`/mcp/sse`) to listen for messages.
 It's more flexible, allowing the AI and the server to be on different machines, but has slightly more overhead than `stdio`.

 ## Part 2: The Debugging Journey - From "No Tools" to a Working Server

-We got our server built, added it to Cursor, and saw the little green light.
+We got our server built, added it to Poke AI, and saw the little green light.
 Success! ...Except it said "no tools or prompts."
 This kicked off an intricate debugging process.

 ### Problem #1: The Silent Crash - "No Tools" in Cursor

-**The Symptom:** Cursor recognized that our server was running but reported that it had zero tools available.
+**The Symptom:** Poke AI recognized that our server was running but reported that it had zero tools available.

 **The Investigation:** Our first thought was that the tools weren't being registered correctly.
 But looking at the code in `src/mcp/registry.ts`, the registration logic was sound.
 So, if the code was right, maybe the server wasn't running long enough for the registration to happen?